 Many countries have a form of ‘Advance Medical Directive’.
 These are very brief documents in a prescribed format, and the only legally acceptable way to make your wishes known.

 When a serious health crisis occurs without any warning

-Legal documents need to be already prepared so that a family knows what to do.
-Enduring Powers of Attorney and Advance Medical Directives (the official term for a Living Will) are invaluable and make sure those in charge of your care know what you want, even though you can’t tell them yourself at the time.
-The right documents allow family members (or others appointed by you) to act on your behalf if you are incapacitated and give your authority to make medical decisions, insurance claims, financial transfers, change travel arrangements, etc.
+Legal documents should already be prepared so that a family knows what to do.
+Enduring Powers of Attorney and Advance Medical Directives (the official term for a Living Will) are invaluable and make sure that those in charge of your care know what you want, even though you can’t tell them yourself (at that time).
+The right documents allow family members (or others appointed by you) to act on your behalf if you are incapacitated and give you authority to make medical decisions, insurance claims, financial transfers, change travel arrangements, etc.

-A Living Will supports a legal Advance Directive and goes into detail about specific aspects of treatment often not obvious in the legal document, and will help anyone faced with making decisions about your on-going health care.
+A Living Will supports a legal Advance Directive and goes into detail about specific aspects of treatment, often not obvious in the legal document, and will also help anyone faced with making decisions about your ongoing healthcare.

 To find out more about making a Living Will, speak to our friendly team in Hong Kong today.